 After the first year using Minecraft: Education Edition, educators can adapt, edit, and learn from the successes and missteps along their way.
 Each new year brings with it the opportunity to deepen their practice and refine their students’ learning experiences with Minecraft.

-LEARNING ECONOMICS WITH MINECRAFT: PRODUCTIVE RESOURCES
+LEARNING ECONOMICS: PRODUCTIVE RESOURCES

 Students learn the use of resources to build.